r-c-f/waynergy/README.md

 # waynergy

-An implementation of a synergy client for wlroots compositors.
+An implementation of a synergy client for wayland compositors.
 Based on the upstream uSynergy library (heavily modified for more protocol support and a bit of paranoia).